© Copyright by Neurobit Systems 2010-2021

 HINT: Apart from manual saving with this option, the application automatically stores current configuration at the beginning of measurement and before exit.
 This configuration is automatically loaded, when the application is started next time.

 Device services - it opens an application of device service functions,

-for example firmware upgrade.
+for example firmware update.

-(The service window can be also opened with "Device services" button on General tab.)
+(The service window can also be opened with the Device services button on the General tab.)